Undergraduate Researcher | UC Merced

 Research Focus: Benchmarked U-Net vs. Neural Cellular Automata (NCA) for amodal segmentation on synthetic multi-view lab data, demonstrating that NCA achieved comparable IoU (0.46 vs. 0.25) while using 18% fewer parameters.
 Implemented a full model-to-amodal completion pipeline, converting 3D U-Net architectures into 3D convolutional video models and improving encoder-decoder RGB reconstruction across diverse comparisons.

-Key Contributions: Led experimental design and analysis for model comparison, including model-to-amodal inference, RGB binarizing, and multi-modal training.
+Key Contributions: Led experimental design and analysis for model comparison, including model-to-amodal inference, RGB binarization, and multi-modal training.
 Analyzed model generalization by comparing RLS-based estimators with data-driven predictors, informing ongoing work on hybrid ML + control pipelines for autonomous driving systems.

 Location: Merced, CA